Updated June 2026

 - Put your attention on breathing and holding a steady position.

-Sample CrossFit Bodyweight WOD
+Sample bodyweight WOD

 - Duration: 15-20 minutes

-- Objective: Improve bodyweight strength, endurance, and mobility
+- Objective: Improve bodyweight strength, endurance, and mobility.

-- Equipment Needed: Timer, pull-up bar, box/platform
+- Equipment needed: Timer, pull-up bar, box/platform.

 - 5-7 minutes of light cardio (jogging, jumping jacks, etc.).